Understand the differences between Covid and flu symptoms - News

 Although the symptoms are very similar, there are specifics between the two diseases.
 In flu, symptoms such as fever, dry cough, tiredness, body aches, malaise and headache are common.
 A runny nose or stuffy nose and sore throat may appear but are less frequent.

 The flu can progress to severe cases and even death.
-According to explanatory material from the IFF/Fiocruz (Instituto Fernandes Figueira, from the Oswaldo Cruz Foundation), hospitalization and the possibility of death are, in general, linked to high-risk groups.
+According to explanatory material from the IFF/Fiocruz (Instituto Fernandes Figueira, Fundação Oswaldo Cruz), hospitalization and the possibility of death are, in general, linked to high-risk groups.
 Influenza can also make room for secondary infections, such as those caused by bacteria.

 In Covid-19, fever and dry cough are common symptoms.
 Tiredness, body aches, malaise and sore throat may sometimes appear.
 The disease has other symptoms that, in general, are not felt by those who have the flu, such as loss of smell and taste.